EpicurianCoder/microtips/README.md

 ## 🧯 Integration Mitigation Plan

+Currently the service is running on a dedicated Linux server and is running a CloudFare tunnel, and is using my personal domain.
+To improve security, this service is using a bearer token.

 - Teammate using this: Ricardo
 - Bearer Token has been shared via private channel
 - Current status: Microservice is complete and working ✅